zayed-haque/zayed-haque/README.md

-Hi 👋 My name is Zayed Haque
+Hello!
+My name is Zayed Haque
 ============================

-Aspiring Data Scientist
+ML Enthusiast
 -----------------------

 Hi there!
 I'm an aspiring data scientist who loves finding patterns and connecting dots: be it ideas from different industries, people from different backgrounds and teams, or applications from different industries.
 I have strong technical skills, particularly in databases and machine learning, and a strong academic background in Computers, Physics, and Math.
 I am currently pursuing my B.Tech in Computer Science and Technology specialization in Data Science

-* 🌍  I'm based in Chennai,India
+*  I'm based in Chennai,India
-* ✉️  You can contact me at [zayedsh2003@gmail.com](mailto:zayedsh2003@gmail.com)
+*  You can contact me at [zayedsh2003@gmail.com](mailto:zayedsh2003@gmail.com)
-* 🧠  I'm learning Machine Learning, Neural Networks and Data Structures and Algorithms
+*  I'm learning Machine Learning, Neural Networks and Data Structures and Algorithms
-* 🤝  I'm open to collaborating on projects related to Machine Learning
+*  I'm open to collaborating on projects related to Machine Learning
-* ⚡  No matter what anybody tells you, words and ideas can change the world.
+*  No matter what anybody tells you, words and ideas can change the world.

 ### Skills